Cleveroad/LoopBar/README.md

 #### Support ####
 * * *
 If you have any other questions regarding the use of this library, please contact us for support at info@cleveroad.com (email subject: "LoopBar.
 Support request.")
-Also pull requests are welcome;
+Also pull requests are welcome.

 <br />
 #### License ####